 How does SUDC UK work with professionals?

-SUDC UK works closely with the NHS and other professionals to achieve its mission in the following ways:
+SUDC UK works closely with clinicians, academics, Coroners, CDR teams, bereavement teams and other professionals to achieve its mission in the following ways:

 - SUDC UK funds research projects to further our understanding of SUDC